WBS-TW/CPxplorer/R/instructions_CPquant.md

 After loading the data, the user can choose the options:
 __Subtraction by blank?__: If "Yes, by avg area of blanks", then the area for each Molecule will be subtracted with the average of all blank samples.
 __Correct with RS area?__: If "Yes", then the area of each Molecule will the normalized to the recovery standard (RS) area for each sample.
-__Calculate recovery?__: If "Yes", requires samples with the `Sample Type` designated as "Quality Control" that include the same concentrations of IS and RS.
+__Calculate recovery?__: If "Yes", requires samples with the `Sample Type` designated as "Quality Control" that include the spiked concentrations of IS and RS corresponding mount/concentrations.
 __Calculate MDL?__: If "Yes", then calculates the method detection limits based on blank samples.
 If no blank subtraction then MDL = avg + 3 * standard deviation of blank samples.
 If blank subtraction then MDL = 3 * standard deviation of blank samples.